khoukhi-aymen/khoukhi-aymen/README.md

 💡 &nbsp;I like to explore new technologies and develop software solutions.\
 🎓 &nbsp;I'm currently studying Softwere engenering last year at the University Of science and technology houari Boumediane.\
 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.\
-🌟 Main languages: Python, JavaScript.\
+🌟 Main languages: C, Java, JavaScript.\
 🚩 Interested in Full Stack Machine Learning Application development.\
 ✉️ &nbsp;You can shoot me an email at khoukhiaymen4@gmail.com I'll try to respond as soon as I can